shshams/Nexx-Auth/replit.md

   * Converted all integer IDs to MongoDB ObjectIds throughout the application
   * Updated storage layer to use MongoDB queries and operations
   * Maintained all existing functionality while improving scalability
+- July 17, 2025.
+Completed MongoDB migration and fixed all remaining compatibility issues
+  * Fixed ObjectId references throughout the frontend dashboard component
+  * Updated all mutation functions to use string IDs instead of integer IDs
+  * Fixed Zod schema validation for MongoDB with proper email and date handling
+  * Resolved user creation functionality with proper MongoDB-compatible validation
+  * Updated all query invalidation calls to use _id instead of id field
+  * Successfully tested user creation API endpoint with proper authentication flow
 ```

 ## User Preferences